Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 And yet, no sooner than Trump arrived in office did he start beating up on America’s friends, not China.
 First in line: Canada and Mexico.
 NAFTA, in many ways an exemplary trade deal, must be re-negotiated.

 And meanwhile, let’s insult the Mexicans with a wall.
 The United States under Trump stands out by building its version of the Soviets’ Berlin wall, and Israel’s West Bank wall.
-Trump, the chump, gives priority to taking on a smaller neighbour, Mexico.
+Trump, the chump, gives priority to taking on a smaller neighbor, Mexico.

 First Mexico, then Europe